 The Mini ITX motherboards ( View On Amazon ) are the tiniest boards and are ideal for anyone who wants a portable PC.
 These are essentially smaller versions of their cousins but function in an identical fashion inside your computer.
 The Mini ITX only takes two ram sticks, meaning you can only have up to 32GB of RAM if you put in two 16GB sticks.
 However, there are usually slots on the board that support the SODIMM RAM sticks.

 The Motherboard is the best idea for low-end gaming, but when it comes to running some high-end games, it may not meet your desired expectations.
-It has only a single PCie slot that signifies that you have the option of running a single GPU only.
-This would quickly fulfil your low-end or smaller PC needs, but remember, it is not the one including each and everything in a single pack.
+It has only a single PCIe slot which signifies that you have the option of running a single GPU only.
+This would quickly fulfill your low-end or smaller PC needs, but remember, it is not the one including each and everything in a single pack.

 A mini ITX can be purchased with either an i3, i5, or i7 processor.
 While it can be used in full-sized ATX cases by using a riser card, it also leaves little room for other components.
 However, it is essential to note that the only difference in the Motherboard is the number of RAM slots it has.
 There are no other differences.